FidelusAleksander/ghcertified/content/questions/actions/question-047.md

 ---
-question: "In job `deploy`, if You want to access binaries (containing Your application) that were created in job `build` You should"
+question: "In job `deploy`, if you want to access binaries (containing your application) that were created in job `build` you should"
 archetype: "questions"
 title: "Question 047"
 draft: false